Skip to content

 About Daniel

 My name is Daniel Christensen, and I am a PhD candidate in New Testament Studies at Fuller Theological Seminary.
 My research focus is on rhetoric and narratology in Acts.
-Two of my driving questions are: What is the relationship between rhetorical πίστις and faith in Acts?
-And how does engaging the New Testament through rhetoric impact the theological interpretation of Scripture?
+Two of my driving questions are: (1) What is the relationship between rhetorical πίστις and faith in Acts?
+(2) How does engaging the New Testament through rhetoric impact the theological interpretation of Scripture?
 My other research interests include the Synoptic Problem, Historical Jesus Studies, and Digital Humanities.
 I have backgrounds in History (Eastern Washington University), Theology (Whitworth University), and Social Sciences (The University of Chicago).
+I also teach NT Greek at Fuller.
 I enjoy learning new ways to approach and understand how people view the world and the things they read.
-I grew up and am currently living in Spokane, WA and enjoy being outdoors whenever possible.
+I currently live in Spokane, WA and enjoy being outdoors whenever possible.

 Education